$0.00

 What language do they speak on the Flathead Reservation?

 The Bitterroot Salish, Pend d’Oreille, and Kootenai tribes of the Flathead Indian Reservation speak three different languages.
-The Bitterroot Salish and the Pend d’Oreille speak similar dialects of the Salishian language, while The Kootenai speak Kootenai, a language isolate that is unrelated to the Salishian languages spoken by many of the tribes of the Northwest United States.
+The Bitterroot Salish and the Pend d’Oreille speak similar dialects of the Salishian language.
+The Kootenai speak Kootenai, a language isolate that’s unrelated to the Salishian languages of many northwest tribes.

 What religion is on the Flathead Reservation?

 Traditional religious beliefs of the Salish, Pend d’Oreille, and Kootenai tribes of the Flathead Indian Reservation were founded on guardian spirits.
-However, as a result of religious acculturation that began in the 1800s with the arrival of Jesuit missionaries, the primary religion on the Flathead Indian Reservation today is Roman Catholicism.
+However, due to the Jesuit missionaries’ religious acculturation in the 1800s, the primary religion on the Flathead Indian Reservation today is Roman Catholicism.

 Can you vacation on an Indian reservation?